Stephan Crétier: Career

-Recognized as Young Entrepreneur of the Year in 1998, Growth Leader by Profit 100 magazine for 11 consecutive years, and Great Entrepreneur of the Year in 2006, Crétier was named one of Canada's Entrepreneurs of the Decade by Profit Magazine in 2009 and recipient of the Queen Elizabeth II Diamond Jubilee Medal in 2012.
-He took the company private in a $1.1 billion transaction with support from private equity firm Apax Partners.
+Crétier was the recipient of the Queen Elizabeth II Diamond Jubilee Medal.
+In 2012, he took GardaWorld private in a $1.1 billion transaction with support from U.K. private equity firm Apax Partners.

-In July 2019, he led the largest buyout in Canadian history in a transaction worth $5.2bn with private equity firm BC Partners where Crétier now owns with selected management 49% of GardaWorld.
+In 2019, he led the largest private equity buyout in Canadian history with private equity firm BC Partners, valuing the company at $5.2 billion.
+The transaction resulted in Crétier owning 49 percent of GardaWorld, making him a billionaire.